Double::TryParse Method (String, Double%)

 - Type: System::Double%

-When this method returns, contains the double-precision floating-point number equivalent to the s parameter, if the conversion succeeded, or zero if the conversion failed.
-The conversion fails if the s parameter is nullptr, is not a number in a valid format, or represents a number less than MinValue or greater than MaxValue.
+When this method returns, contains the double-precision floating-point number equivalent of the s parameter, if the conversion succeeded, or zero if the conversion failed.
+The conversion fails if the s parameter is nullptr or String::Empty, is not a number in a valid format, or represents a number less than MinValue or greater than MaxValue.
 This parameter is passed uninitialized.

 Return ValueType: System::Boolean